Multimedia artist, textile designer, and the brains behind The Fabrick Lab

 I think being able to collaborate with different individuals.
-Be able to complete projects with cross-disciplinary areas and genius scientists, prototyping makers, and big brands, that a great collective exercise in memory.
-Because if you talk about small scale, if you work with individual, it’s great because it provides you a source of some exchange of knowledge and equips each other better.
+Being able to complete projects with cross-disciplinary areas and genius scientists, prototyping makers, and big brands, that a great collective exercise in memory.
+Because if you talk about small scale, if you work with individuals, it’s great because it provides you a source of some exchange of knowledge and equips each other better.
 But if you work with multiple levels of work with different discipline areas, you are essentially pushing the boundaries between people and understanding what could be done, with the knowledge and skills of others.
 And then thirdly, when you work with larger scales and different large companies you are understanding how you can influence a brand.
 You can have a much better power to make an impact working with a brand and collaborate with them to create a campaign.
-So, for example, one of the latest projects that I was working with was with UBS.
+So, for example, one of the latest projects that I was working on was with UBS.

 Techno Naturology offers a tangible link between craft, architecture, and engineering, using high-tech smart materials in combination with the technology of nature.
 As a TED Fellow, Elaine presented “Techno-Naturology: The secret life of textiles” at the Ted Global Conference 2012, in Edinburgh, UK

 I was commissioned by them to create an installation for Art Basel.
 Before that, it was an installation for one of the greatest China conferences.
-But what was so great is they then understand how the design and art is a tool to allow the client to understand art in a more transparent level because I was working with the data research lab.
+But what was so great is they then understood how the design and art is a tools to allow the client to understand art in a more transparent level because I was working with the data research lab.
 So I was using interactive installation to translate some mundane figures to understand visually and through colors of pixels and with desktop touch screen 4K interaction.
 So.
 I think on that level, it’s not only to build a beautiful installation I’ve to get funded to, but also to allow an external party to understand the importance that sustainability at a data value.
-And so it proves like design has a good proposition within this world.
+And so it proves that design has a good proposition within this world.
 So that would be great satisfaction.

 I love working with natural fibers, so it was important for me to understand the quality and behavior of crystals, to help engineer how the textile flows with the machine” – Elaine Yan Ling Ng